The Making of the Representative for Planet 8 (novel)

-Plot
+Plot summary

 Planet 8 is a small world that was colonised by the benevolent galactic empire Canopus and populated with a new species created from the stock of four different species originating on several other Canopean planets.
 Planet 8 has a warm temperate climate and, under Canopus's skilled guidance, the inhabitants live comfortably and at peace with themselves and their world.

 One day Canopus instructs them to build a huge wall, to exact Canopean specifications, right around the girth of the planet.
 The construction takes the inhabitants years to complete, and when it is finished, Canopus tells the planet's representatives, leaders of each of the planet's main disciplines, to relocate all settlements north of the wall to the south.
 Canopus informs everyone that unfortunate interstellar "re-alignments" have taken place and that Planet 8 will soon experience an ice age.
 After a while temperatures start to drop and the climate begins to change.
 Glaciers form in the north and slowly advance towards the wall.
 Canopus, however, assures Planet 8 that Canopus has a new home for them, a peaceful and prosperous world called Rohanda (the subject of the first book in this series, Shikasta), and that when it has reached a certain level of development, Canopus will space-lift the inhabitants of Planet 8 to Rohanda.
 This fills the people of Planet 8 with hope as they are forced to adapt their lifestyles to cope with this new and unfamiliar climate.

 By the time the glaciers reach the wall, much of the vegetation in the south has been destroyed by snow and ice and conditions grow worse.
 Conflict breaks out amongst the erstwhile peaceful villagers as food becomes scarce.
 But the wall holds the glaciers back and the people still remain resolute in their faith that Canopus will rescue them.
 Then Canopean agent Johor (first introduced in Shikasta) arrives on Planet 8 with the devastating news that disaster has struck Rohanda: it has been renamed Shikasta (the stricken) and is no longer available for re-settlement.
 But Johor does not leave Planet 8.
 He remains to endure the hardships with the villagers and does what he can to help them face their inevitable demise.

 In time, when the population is now faced with starvation, the wall, which was only a temporary barrier, gives way and the glaciers start over-running settlements in the south.
 The senior representatives, at a loss as to what to do, head north over the wall and onto the glacier.
 Johor travels with them as they try to reach the pole, but they soon all succumb to cold and hunger.
 Their physical bodies perish, but their "beings" rise and merge into a single consciousness that becomes the Representative for Planet 8 and all its memories.
 After watching Planet 8 freeze over completely, the Representative departs for a place "where Canopus tends and guards and instructs."